 - 2 tbsp scallions, green parts only, for garnish (optional)

-- Hit “Saute” on your Instant Pot Pressure Cooker and add the garlic-infused olive oil.
-Once the display reads “Hot,” add the leek, red bell pepper, mushrooms, and jalapeño (if using) to the pot and stir fry for 3 minutes.
+- Hit "Sauté" on your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker and add the garlic-infused olive oil.
+Once the display reads "Hot," add the leek, red bell pepper, mushrooms, and jalapeño (if using) to the pot and stir fry for 3 minutes.

 - Stir in the can of tomatoes and scrape the bottom of the pot clean with a plastic spoon (it should be quite clean already, but it's good to check).
 Stir in lentils and finally, your "Canada:" the pure maple syrup.
 Close the lid, turn the pressure release valve to "Sealing," hit the "Pressure Cook" or "Manual" button, and set timer to 30 minutes.